As attorney general, Gaetz would go from being under DOJ scrutiny to leading the nation’s top law enforcement agency

 The president-elect filled some of those spots Thursday evening, appointing a series of his own personal lawyers to run key sections of the Justice Department.
 Trump said he intends to nominate Todd Blanche, who played a central role in his defense teams in the Manhattan hush money case and two federal criminal cases, to be the second in command at the Justice Department as the deputy attorney general.

-Trump also announced his selection of Emile Bove, another member of his criminal defense team, to be principal associate attorney general.
+Trump also announced his selection of Emil Bove, another member of his criminal defense team, to be principal associate attorney general.

 Florida law and politics